shantanu-b05/Artificial_Intelligence-exp/README.md

 # 🚀 Machine Learning & AI Projects — Shantanu Bondre

-<small> The repository encompasses a collection of my Artificial Intelligence project Notebook files, ranging from Machine Learning to Deep Learning and Generative AI.
-These projects reflect my exploration and comprehension of advanced techniques and concepts within the field </small>
+##### The repository encompasses a collection of my Artificial Intelligence project Notebook files, ranging from Machine Learning to Deep Learning and Generative AI.
+These projects reflect my exploration and comprehension of advanced techniques and concepts within the field
 ---

 ## 📂 Projects